AkshathRaghav/timer.bot/README.md

 # timer.bot ⏲️
-Java files for timer and stopwatch functionality for making Discord bots
+Java files for timer and stopwatch functionality in Discord bots

 * Watch this [tutorial](https://www.youtube.com/watch?v=jGrD8AZfTig) (till 08:00) to set your project up in Eclipse/IntelliJ
 * Since many things in JDA have been deprecated since this video was made, dont copy code from it